opnfv/yardstick/docs/userguide/07-installation.rst

 1. clone yardstick and releng repos
 2. setup OS credentials (releng scripts)
 3. install yardstick and dependencies
+4. build yardstick cloud image
-4. build yardstick cloud image and upload it to glance
+5. Upload yardstick cloud image to glance
-5. upload cirros-0.3.3 cloud image and ubuntu-14.04 cloud image to glance
+6. upload cirros-0.3.3 cloud image and ubuntu-14.04 cloud image to glance
-6. run yardstick test scenarios
+7. run yardstick test scenarios
-7. cleanup
+8. cleanup

 If someone only wants to execute a single test case, one can log into the yardstick-stable container first using command: